Unit Synopsis

 Every unit is reviewed for enhancement each year.
 At the most recent review, the following staff and student feedback items were identified and recommendations were made.

-Good amount of coverage within this unit
+Students indicated this unit covers good amount of content within this unit

 Same content should be maintained.